JerryX1110/RPCMVOS/README.md

 * More details will be added soon.

+## Limitation & Directions for further exploration in VOS!

+Although the numbers on some semi-VOS benchmarks are somehow extremely high, many problems still remain for further exploration and solving.

+I think those who take a look at this repo are likely to be researching in the field related to segmentation or tracking.

+So I would like to share some directions to explore in VOS from my point of view here and hopefully to wait and see some nice solutions in the near future!

+(to be continued...)

 ## Citation
 If you find this work is useful for your research, please consider citing: